sporto/elm-tutorial/delete/getting_confirmation.md

 ## getDeleteConfirmation port

-Add a new port to __src/Main.elm__ so we can get the inbound message:
+Add a new port to __src/Main.elm__ so we can get the inbound message from JavaScript:

 ```elm
 port getDeleteConfirmation : Signal Int